martinber/noaa-apt/docs/development.md

 ## Code style

+- We use rustfmt, run with `cargo fmt`.

 - Should follow the [Style guidelines] but 80 characters as line width.

 - Docstrings: Try to document everything, follow [RFC-1574] without using links